paulirish/dotfiles/readme.md

 # Paul's dotfiles.

-[mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it.
+[mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome.
+Go read it.

 This repo is mostly for me but you're welcome to make suggestions.
 Mathias's is the project to fork.
 I'm mostly catching up to him, @cowboy, and @gf3.

-## install the neccessary apps
+## Install the necessary apps

 My basic setup is captured in `install-deps.sh` which adds homebrew, z, nave, etc.

-## private config
+## Private config

 Toss it into a file called `.extra` which you do not commit to this repo and just keep in your `~/`